 As I came in, she was talking with one my other coworkers and hit both of us with an interesting one.

-Now that you’re in or near your 30’s, how has your idea of calling changed?
+Now that you’re almost 30, how has your idea of calling changed?
 And is your life anything like you imagined it would be?

 Her question came after weeks of wrestling with this idea of calling.
-Wisely or unwisely, it’s been the obsession of my 20’s, which will officially end for me in January.
+Like most millennials, wisely or unwisely, it’s been the obsession of my 20’s, which will officially end for me in January.

-It’s been a season of exciting change and jolting twists.
-Answering Naomi’s question, I’m nowhere near where I imagined I’d be right now.
-Everyone else she asked felt the same way too.
-As we were talking, it surfaced several realizations about the idea of calling that I’ve learned through my 20’s.
+It’s been a season of exciting changes and jolting twists.
+To answer Naomi’s question, I have to admit I’m nowhere near where I imagined I’d be right now.
+As we were talking, it surfaced five realizations that I’ve learned through my 20’s.

 I entered my 20’s with a clear idea that I was going to immediately branch out and launch my own ministry.
 I wanted to travel full-time and speak at churches across the country.
 In reality, I got to do some of that but it never got bigger than a side gig.